eNK08/A-Case-Study-On-SQL-Injection-Defense-Methods-With-Demonstration/README.md

 ## Paper

 The full paper can be found in the `/paper` directory:
-- `Nikoloz Kurtanidze & James McGrath - Secure Coding Term Project.pdf`
+- `Nikoloz Kurtanidze & James McGrath - A Case Study and Demonstration of SQL Injection Vulnerabilities.pdf`

 ---